20 simple ways PDA kids & teens can safely feel in charge of their adult

 Chase and they always outrun you

-Wrestling and they push you over and pin you down
+Wrestling and they push you over and pin you down.
+Or a pillow fight and they win

 Hot and cold where they hide something and direct you with warmer/colder cues to find it